Nightlines/Nightlines/README.md

 # Hi there, I'm Cameron O'Brien 👋

-[Image of a computer network, cybersecurity, or code]

 I'm a results-driven Computer Networking and Cybersecurity student (3.85 GPA) and IT professional.
 My passion is applying my technical training to deliver real-world results.
 I thrive in hands-on roles where I can troubleshoot complex issues and optimize systems.

 * 💼 **Helpdesk Technician:** In my current role at CABVI, I managed the full IT support lifecycle and **slashed average ticket resolution time by over 90%** (from 2 days to under 60 minutes).